Orch3strator/ctm-engineer-ce/README.md

 ### Monitoring Function

-Get the agent and CCP status of your Control-M Servers, focused on Managed File Transfer.
+📌 Get the agent and CCP status of your Control-M Servers, focused on Managed File Transfer.

+👉 What it checks:

-- Get List of Control-M Servers
+✅ List Control-M Servers

-- For each Server, get:
-    - Agents
-    - CCP
+✅ Retrieve Agents & CCP

-- Ping each Agent
+✅ Ping each Agent

-- Test CCP with live Agent
+✅ Test CCP with a live Agent

-A report is saved to:
+👉 Output is saved to:

 - C:\ProgramData\engineer\data\ctm-monitoring.json
 - /home/${USER}/.config/engineer/data/ctm-monitoring.json